mchampine/merkl/README.md

 ### Verifies

 Use verify-leaf to verify the presence of a leaf in a block stream.
 The string "2" in this case is the 'block' that existed the original stream.
-Verify-leaf uses the proof we created from the original stream plus a supplied leaf, to prove that the supplied leaf was part of that original stream (and not a forgery).
-You can generate proofs for any stream and index.
+Verify-leaf uses the known root, the proof we created from the original stream, and a supplied leaf to verify that the supplied leaf was present in that original block stream (and is not a forgery).

 ```clojure
 (verify-leaf test-root "2" test-proof)